sonalitejura/scientific-research/README.md

 ## Included in the Repository

+**Final Year Clinical Case Reports (2023)**
+- Each case report illustrates the history, examination, diagnose and treatment of a patient I treated during my final year as an undergraduate.
+- The discussion outlines the treatment rationale and explores important factors related to the case, such as the implication of asthma and gastric reflux on tooth erosion.
+- The reflection critically examines which parts of the case could have been improved and why.

 **Undergraduate Dissertation (2022-2023)**
 - Medical History Complexity of Patients Attending Student Restorative Dental Education Clinics Compared With Patients Attending the Emergency Dental Clinic: A Service Review

-**Clinical Case Reports (2022-2023)**
-- Each case report illustrates the history, examination, diagnose and treatment of a patient I treated during my final year as an undergraduate.
-- The reports include a discussion section detailing the rationale behind treatment and a refelction section.

 **Literature Review (2020)**
 - Discuss the Mechanism by which Specialised Pro-resolving Lipid Mediators Lipoxins, Resolvins and Protectins can be used as treatments for Periodontal disease.